Wandsworth Common: Amenities

 There are a number of ponds and a lake, which can be used for fishing (with a permit).
 The lake is partially fenced off for the benefit of bird life, while other areas feature wooden pedestrian board walks, or open water's edge access.
 A small brick bridge crosses over the lake's waters at one point, connecting two pedestrian pathways.
 A railway line running between Clapham Junction and Wandsworth Common railway stations broadly divides the common into two strips, west and east.
 A footbridge crosses the railway approximately halfway along the length of the open part of the common.
 To the east of the railway line there is a large area which is mainly used for competitive sports (mostly football, touch rugby and rounders).

-Facilities include an educational centre in an area dedicated to wildlife known locally as 'The Scope' (named after the Craig telescope, which was once the largest refracting telescope in the world).
-There are also tennis courts, a bowling green and a cafe bar in the grounds, named 'The Skylark'.
+Facilities include an educational centre, tennis courts, a bowling green and a cafe bar in the grounds, named 'The Skylark'.
 A fitness trail has been developed and the Common is popular with local runners, dog walkers and cyclists.
 Wandsworth Common is also home to The Lady Allen Adventure Playground for children with disabilities and their siblings.